 We all need a helping hand in our lives at some time or another.
-We can often rely on our partners and relatives, but it is important to also remember that we can always ask our friends whenever we need some help as well!
+Most of us will rely on our partners and relatives, but it is important to nurture our friendships and to maintain a strong social network so that we can turn to our friends for support when we need it.

 After all, there is that old saying ‘a friend in need is a friend indeed’!